codebar/tutorials/html/lesson1/tutorial.md

 ### What makes a website

-HTML: it defines the structure of the website, so anything related to the content of the page itself: text, images, videos.
+HTML: structure of a website

-CSS: it defines the visual representation of the content, so for example colour, margins, borders, backgrounds, position in the page.
+CSS: presentation

 _The styling of a website is not part of the HTML._